This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Ingredients for bruschetta baked eggs

-- Eggs – This is the star of our dish, our main source of protein.
+- Eggs – This is the star of our dish, our primary source of protein.

 - Cherry tomatoes – These tomatoes are a perfect size for this dish and will burst with sweetness.

-- Onion and garlic – Onion and garlic are classic additions and add a subtle earthy flavor.
+- Onion and garlic – Onion and garlic are classic additions with a subtle earthy flavor.

 - Parmesan cheese – Parmesan cheese will give us salty and savory cheesiness.